List of music considered the worst: 2000s–2020s

-According to Metacritic, Perry's seventh studio album, 143, is the worst-reviewed album of the 2020s and the nineteenth-worst-reviewed album of all time.
-Mark Kennedy of the Associated Press described it as "uninspired".
-Mikael Wood for Los Angeles Times, said "These songs are bad, and not even in a fun way.
+Described as "uninspired" by the Associated Press, Mikael Wood for the Los Angeles Times wrote that Perry's seventh studio album "[is] bad, and not even in a fun way.
 143 is an oddly cold dance-pop album with boring melodies, utilitarian grooves and vocal performances that feel vaguely AI-derived."
+It is currently the worst-reviewed album of 2024 on Metacritic, with an average score of 37.